lissafranzini/slack_jira_integrate/README.md

 <br>

 * Slack App setup:<br>
-  * App creation: create an app and install it in you workspace (you will need admin permission to do that).<br>
+  * App creation: create an app and install it in your workspace (you will need admin permission to do that).<br>
   * Slack OAuth Token: generate a token in your app settings.<br>
   * Scopes: OAuth scopes required for this project are chat:write, chat:read and channels:join.<br>
-  * Event subscription: set up the Request URL in Slack to point to the AWS API Gateway endpoint that triggers this Lambda function, and subscripte to message.channels events.<br>
+  * Event subscription: set up the Request URL in Slack to point to the AWS API Gateway endpoint that triggers your Lambda function, and subscripte to message.channels event.<br>
 <br>
 * AWS Lambda setup:<br>
-  * Lambda function: create a lambda function with python 3.12 as runtime, no advanced settings are needed.<br>
+  * Lambda function: create a lambda function using python 3.12 as the runtime.
+No advanced settings are needed.<br>
-  * API gateway: set an API gateway to trigger your funcation.<br>
+  * API gateway: set an API gateway to trigger your function.<br>

 ## Environment variables:<br>
 The following environment variables need to be set for the Lambda function to operate correctly:<br>